Gartner (IT)

 5. Revenue Growth

 Long-term growth is the most important, but within business services, a half-decade historical view may miss new innovations or demand cycles.
-Gartner’s annualized revenue growth of 5.3% over the last two years is below its five-year trend, but we still think the results were respectable.
+Gartner’s recent performance shows its demand has slowed significantly as its annualized revenue growth of 4.9% over the last two years was well below its five-year trend.

-Looking ahead, sell-side analysts expect revenue to grow 3.5% over the next 12 months, a slight deceleration versus the last two years.
-This projection doesn't excite us and implies its products and services will face some demand challenges.
+Looking ahead, sell-side analysts expect revenue to grow 3.4% over the next 12 months, similar to its two-year rate.
+This projection is underwhelming and indicates its products and services will face some demand challenges.

 6. Operating Margin